Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

     run on the native architecture of the remote node.
 Running `aarch64` image builds on an `aarch64` remote node can see over a 10 fold performance increase versus running the same job under emulation.

+Multiple remote build nodes may be created in any mix of architectures.

 Any job with an architecture matching a defined remote build node will be run remotely with no other changes needed.
 If there are multiple remote build nodes with the same architecture, there is a basic load balancing algorithm in place to spread the workload between all active remote build nodes.